disgustipated/ghost-contact-form/README.md

 |-- ghost-contact-svc.js - nodejs app, called by node from command line or systemd
 |-- node_modules - packages pulled down with npm
 |-- package.json - package json for dependencies
-|-- form-constraints.json - list of fields used in forms to provide constraints around whats being entered
 ```

 #### To run from command line execute